crowdin/mobile-sdk-ios/README.md

 * Real-time Preview – all the translations that are done via Editor can be shown in the application in real-time
 * Screenshots – all screenshots made in the application may be automatically sent to your Crowdin project with tagged source strings

-For more about Crowdin iOS SDK see the [documentation](https://support.crowdin.com/enterprise/sdk-ios/).

 ## Status

 [![GitHub issues](https://img.shields.io/github/issues/crowdin/mobile-sdk-ios?cacheSeconds=3600)](https://github.com/crowdin/mobile-sdk-ios/issues)